This Monster Wants to Eat Me: Characters

-The main character and a student at Shiomi High School.
-After losing her parents and older brother Mutsuki in a tragic accident, she desires to die so she can reunite with them, but cannot bring herself to end her own life.
-Her unique blood attracts yōkai who want to eat her, which was triggered by some nasty bruises that she had following the accident.
-Upon meeting a yōkai named Shiori, who intends to eat her once she is at her peak and protect her from other yōkai, Hinako agrees to this as she sees it as a way out of her painful situation.
+A girl who goes to Shiomi High School.
+After losing her parents and older brother in a car accident, she wants to die so she can reunite with them, but cannot bring herself to end her own life.
+Her unique blood attracts yōkai who want to eat her.
+Upon meeting Shiori, who intends to eat her once she is at her peak and protect her from other yōkai until that happens, Hinako agrees to this as a way out of her painful situation.
+As a child, Shiori had given her mermaid blood in return for Hinako's kindness to her, allowing Hinako to survive the accident.